schmerl/LLStaging/README.md

 ============

-**Important note**: This repository uses Git LFS and Git Submodules so the workflow for interacting with this repo is very differnt.
+**Important note**: This repository uses Git LFS and Git Submodules so the workflow for interacting with this repo is very different.

 **Git LFS:**  Install Git LFS (https://git-lfs.github.com/).